SarahFrench/SearchAlgorithms/README.md

 # SearchAlgorithms
-Exercises for the Search Algorithm
+Exercises for the Search Algorithm Course from my apprenticeship

+You'll need to run nom install to get necessary packages